abradley2/melcore/README.md

 module.exports = todos
 ```

-`setupReducer` always takes a string as it's only argument.
+`createReducer` always takes a string as its only argument.
 It specifies which piece of
 oldState it will receive from the store on every action, and which state it is
 expected to return on every handler.

-Instead of creating a reducer via `melcore.setupReducer` and adding it to the store's
+Instead of creating a reducer via `melcore.createReducer` and adding it to the store's
-array of reducers, you can also call `setupReducer` directly on the store:
+array of reducers, you can also call `createReducer` directly on the store:

 ```
 const store = require('./store')

-store.setupReducer('message')
+store.createReducer('message')
   .on('__INIT__', function () {
     return 'Hello World!'
   })